SeoHyeonBeom/SeoHyeonBeom.github.io/aboutme.md

 ### Portfolio

-Please refer to the AI projects I've done.
+Please refer to the projects I've done.
 - Object Detection for Custom Dataset using CenterNet - Detection of Amenities existing in the room image ([Link](https://inflearnaiportfolio.github.io/2021-07-05-airbnb-clone-project-amenity-detection/))
 - TODO